hollzzar/manuscript-template/README.md

 - Install the `bookdown` package
 - [Locate the ampersand replacement lua file](https://cran.rstudio.com/web/packages/rmdfiltr/vignettes/replace_ampersands.html) and update the path I included in the YAML header, or remove the whole pandoc argument if not needed for your citation style
 - Update the root directory path in the set-up chunk in the main R Markdown file (as described in the chunk comments)

+If you aren't super familiar with R Markdown, you can check out my [R Markdown Guide for Psychology Graduate Students](https://www.hzaharchuk.com/rmarkdown-guide/).

 There are two main limitations to using Word outputs.
 One is that, to my knowledge, there is no way to include line numbers or update headers automatically.